Rhinestone Eyes: Background

-The song was initially intended to receive a full release as the fourth single from Plastic Beach, with copies of the physical single being sent to radio stations across the United States.
+The song was initially intended to receive a full release as the fourth single from Plastic Beach, with copies of the physical promotional single being sent to radio stations across the United States.
 However, just days after the copies were issued, the band made the decision to issue non-album single "Doncamatic" instead.

 The song is featured in the video game FIFA 11.

 Live performances

 The band performed the song live for the first time at the Wedgewood Rooms in Portsmouth, on 21 March 2010.
 The song was performed at all the shows of their Escape to Plastic Beach World Tour, held between October and December 2010.
-The band recorded a live set for the Late Show with David Letterman on 8 October 2010.
+The band recorded a live set for Late Show with David Letterman on 8 October 2010.
 The set was released on the show's webcast, with "Rhinestone Eyes" being played on the main show.

-Gorillaz also performed the song at the shows of their subsequent tours Humanz Tour (2017–2018) and The Now Now Tour (2018).
+Gorillaz also performed the song at their subsequent tours to the date.